kpfefferle/liquid-fire-reveal/README.md

 );
 ```

 The old content will slide away in the direction specified, revealing the new content in its place.
+See [this example page](http://kevin.pfefferle.co/liquid-fire-reveal/) to see each transition in action.

 **Note:** You'll probably want to make sure that the content being transitioned away from has a background that will mask the new content during the transition.